learn-co-curriculum/phase-0-about-this-course/README.md

 terminal on your computer, so we'll also go through the basics of the command-line interface.

-After this, we'll introduce Git, GitHub and the concept of version control, essential for storing your programming work in this course and beyond.
+After this, we'll introduce Git, GitHub, and the concept of version control, essential for storing your programming work in this course and beyond.

 With these topics covered, we will dive into the technologies behind every